 It is possible to determine how much your instance will cost by using Google’s price estimator, and this is a good starting point.

-Using Google Cloud Launcher, you can also deploy a full website-serving stack, install numerous applications used in websites, such as WordPress, Joomla, Django, etc.
+Using Google Cloud Launcher, you can also deploy a full website-serving stack, and install numerous applications used in websites, such as WordPress, Joomla, Django, etc.

 The Virtual Machine must be installed with an operating system that supports web development if you wish to customize it completely.